TobiPrae/operations_management_methods/README.md

 **Simplex**

 This class contains the simplex method.
 This makes it possible to solve a production planning problem with several machine bottlenecks.
+Please note that in this implementation not all special cases of the method are caught yet.

 The following inputs are necessary:
 - *unit_contribution_margins*: Uni contribution margin for each product